Charles Lawson: Career

 Lawson has appeared in three films and in at least twenty television productions.
 He was Jim McDonald (who is originally from Belfast) in the ITV television soap opera Coronation Street.
 He first appeared as Jim in 1989 and remained a regular character for the next 11 years, with sporadic appearances since then.

 His other television work includes appearing as Seamus Duffryn in the 1982 Yorkshire Television thriller miniseries Harry's Game (also known as Belfast Assassin), and as one of the main characters, Billy, in Mike Leigh's television film Four Days in July, both based on The Troubles in Northern Ireland.
 He played Trigg in the 1989 television film The Firm.
 He has also appeared in various other television series including Doctors (twenty-four episodes), Bread (eleven episodes), The Bill (three episodes) and Rosemary & Thyme (one episode).

 In 2000, Lawson made a programme for ITV Granada, Passion for Peace, which followed him back to Northern Ireland and reported on the creation of the Tim Parry Johnathan Ball Peace Centre in Warrington.

 In 2005, Lawson appeared in the TV documentary Titanic: Birth of a Legend.

 In 2009, Lawson appeared alongside an eight-foot Frankfurter sausage in a German television commercial, advertising hot dogs.
 His overdubbed catchphrase in the commercial is Betrachten Sie die Größe meiner Wurst!
 (English: "Look at the size of my sausage!").

 In 2010, Lawson revealed that he would be returning to Coronation Street for its fiftieth anniversary celebrations.
 He speculated that bosses may be planning to kill his character off, however, this never happened.
 He stayed until April 2011.
 Lawson then returned for a three-month stint on the soap between August and November 2014.
 His brief return coincided with the imprisonment of Peter Barlow (Chris Gascoyne) after he was wrongly accused of murdering Tina McIntyre.

 In 2015, Lawson made a guest appearance in an episode of the Comedy Central sitcom Brotherhood as the father of the three main characters.
 He also appeared as Doctor Black in the 2016 BBC drama My Mother and Other Strangers.

 Lawson returned to Coronation Street in September 2018 with his supposed deceased daughter from his relationship with Liz.

+Jim McDonald was killed-off, off screen, in 2026, Steve was contacted by Jim's ex and told that Jim has died of pneumonia.
+Lawson approved of the decision.